-When punk-rock legend, National Book Award winner, and Rock and Roll Hall of Fame inductee Patti Smith takes the Carnegie Hall stage on Nov.
-5 at a benefit concert for Pathway to Paris — a climate change nonprofit, founded by her 30-year-old musician daughter Jesse Paris Smith and Canadian cellist Rebecca Foon, focused on turning the Paris Agreement into reality — one of the highlights of her set will no doubt be “People Have the Power.”
-Patti penned the positivity anthem with her husband, Fred “Sonic” Smith of Detroit’s political protopunk band MC5, nearly 30 years ago, but the song is more relevant now than ever.
-Patti tells Yahoo Music that Fred, who died in 1994, would be happy to see its message embraced by the masses.
+When punk-rock legend Rock and Roll Hall of Fame inductee Patti Smith plays the Theatre at the Ace Hotel in Los Angeles on Sept.
+16 at a benefit concert for Pathway to Paris — a climate change nonprofit, founded by her 31-year-old musician daughter Jesse Paris Smith and Canadian cellist Rebecca Foon, focused on turning the Paris Agreement into reality — one of the highlights of her set will no doubt be “People Have the Power.”
+Patti penned the positivity anthem with her husband, Fred “Sonic” Smith of Detroit’s political protopunk band MC5, 30 years ago, but the song is more relevant now than ever.
+Patti tells Yahoo Entertainment that Fred, who died in 1994 and would have turned 70 this week, would be happy to see its message embraced by the masses.

 “‘People Have the Power’ was Fred’s title.
-Fred was very politically aware, and he wanted to write a song that was anthemic but also appealed to a grassroots level,” Patti says.
-“He brought me the title and asked me to write lyrics.
+Fred was very politically aware, and he wanted to write a song that was anthemic but also appealed to a grassroots level,” says Patti, whose National Book Award-winning memoir Just Kids is being re-released as an illustrated edition on Oct.
+23. “He brought me the title and asked me to write lyrics.
 I thought a lot about it, and the song has three tiers: The first relates to environment, the second to war, and the third to prejudice.
 The idea is the song is like a dream of what could happen if the people took the power, took hold of the power that they have — that they could make significant change in our environment, they could create a massive antiwar/anti-nuclear movement, that they can open their hearts to one another.
 Idealistic or not, these are essential human issues.

 “What Fred hoped was that it was a song that people could use all over the world for their concerns about injustice, human rights, that they could use it in celebration and protest.
 And he didn’t live long enough to see that happen, but it certainly has happened.
 I have marched all over the world with people in front of me with banners that said ‘People Have the Power’ and have quoted the song or were singing it, and they had no idea that my husband and I wrote it.
 And that made it all the more meaningful.
 I’ve sung it with U2; I’ve heard U2 sing it.
 Vote for Change used it [with Bruce Springsteen covering the song], and Eddie Vedder sang it before Obama’s last speech in Chicago.
 Fred’s dream of the song being of universal value to the people has come to pass.”